They may be tiny… but bed bugs rarely go unnoticed for very long.

 Detecting bed bugs or evidence of bed bugs on your mattress is an integral step in properly identifying an infestation.

-If you spot insects on your mattress, use the information above to determine whether these insects are in fact bed bugs.
+If you spot insects on your mattress, use the information above to determine whether these creatures are in fact bed bugs.

 If you’re experiencing bites, or other symptoms of an infestation, but haven’t seen any physical bed bugs: